Installing OneStone® Pebbles

 they run in their own window, like a typical desktop program.

-This isn't the security risk it might sound like - Web Start programs run in a secure
+This isn't the security risk it might sound like - Web Start programs must be signed by their

-Pebbles are designed to download themselves every time they are run.
+Pebbles themselves are designed to download themselves every time they are run.

 This ensures you always have the latest version on your systems and is not much